 - Project reference numbers

 - Name of your company and contact information

 The executive summary is an opportunity to show your client that you’ve done your homework and that you know your stuff.
 The idea here is to present a problem that you know your client is facing, and lay out ways that you can help them solve it.
 It’s also your opportunity to demonstrate your expertise by offering a customized solution.

 Make this a compelling one to grab the client’s attention!
 This is where you focus on the client and summarize the problems they are trying to solve in a results-driven way.

 See the below example – the client’s problem is laid out, a customized solution with attractive results proposed, with potential risks laid out.

 Following your executive summary, let’s assume you have the client hooked and ready to read on.
 On this page is where you’ll lay out, in further detail, your customized solution for your client’s business challenges.

 The key words here are “customized solution,” so make sure your solution slide is as specific to your client as possible.
+According to our research, 58% of consultants think that a tailored solution is the best way to go.
 The last thing you want to do is to alienate your client by sending them a generic solution, instead of one that is tailored to them.
 Show you’ve done your research!

 You can structure it this way:

 - The problem – This is where you zero in on the issues the client is currently experiencing, and demonstrate how you will be able to help them solve it.
 At this stage, you can share an example of project that you’ve worked on that is akin to this problem.
 How were you successful in this project?